Safinamide

 Diet & Lifestyle Advise

-Eat more fibre-rich foods to ease constipation.
+- Eat more fibre-rich foods to help relieve constipation.

 Special Advise